Jeffrey-Ede/partial-STEM/README.md

 ## Training Data

-A training dataset with 161069 512x512 crops from STEM images is available upon request.
+A training dataset with 161069 non-overlapping 512x512 crops from STEM images is available upon request.

 Contact: